-Whether you’re living in a no-fault state or an at-fault state, you can recover damages after a truck accident.
+Whether living in a no-fault or at-fault state, you can recover damages after a truck accident.

-The only difference between the two is that you file a claim against your own insurance company in a no-fault state, while in an at-fault state, you have to file an insurance claim with the negligent party’s insurance company.
+The only difference between the two is that you file a claim against your insurance company in a no-fault state, while in an at-fault state, you must file an insurance claim with the negligent party’s insurance company.
 The amount of compensation awarded in an at-fault state will depend on the degree of fault.

 That said, victims can recover the following types of damages after a truck accident:

-If a truck driver causes an accident while driving illegally in the left lane, the surviving family members of the deceased can file a wrongful death lawsuit against the negligent party to recover compensation for their loss.
+Besides the damages mentioned above, injured victims may also receive compensation for other damages depending on the severity of their injuries.
+Suppose a truck driver causes an accident while driving illegally in the left lane.
+In that case, the surviving deceased family members can file a wrongful death lawsuit against the negligent party to recover compensation for their loss.
 Surviving family members can seek compensation for all the above damages and also for burial and funeral costs.

 We won’t let you sign a settlement without real pay money.

-Conducting investigative case research on you or your loved one’s behalf.
+You are conducting investigative case research on your or your loved one’s behalf.

-It is important to speak to a truck accident attorney right after an accident to understand your rights.
+Speaking to a truck accident attorney right after an accident is essential to understand your rights.
 However, it is even more crucial to take certain steps after a truck accident to help maximize your chances of securing compensation for your loss.

 Here are some steps that you should follow after getting involved in a truck accident.

-The evidence you gather when the accident scene is fresh can help prove the negligence of the driver.
+The evidence you gather when the accident scene is fresh can help prove the driver’s negligence.
 Take pictures of the accident scene, the surroundings, traffic lights, and any road signs.